moritzploss/tribology/README.md

     pip install tribology

-After installation, it's recommended to import the package and all its modules as follows:
+After installation, it is recommended to import the package and all its modules as follows:

 ```python